zooba/python-api-pep/PEP.md

 ## Stability Guarantees Quick Overview

-For context as you continue reading, these are half-sentence summaries of the stability guarantees made by CPython for each ring:
+For context as you continue reading, these are half-sentence summaries of the stability guarantees made by CPython for the contracts of each ring:

-* Python ring APIs change only at `x` version number changes
+* Python ring API contracts only change at `x` version number changes
-* CPython ring APIs change only at `x.y` version number changes
+* CPython ring API contracts only change at `x.y` version number changes
-* Internal ring APIs may change at any release
+* Internal ring API contracts may change at any release

-**TODO: Layer API guarantees**

 ## Availability Guarantees Quick Overview